c4cs/c4cs.github.io/_commands/tools/xclip.md

 ~~~

 ##### Break it down
-With '-loops', xclip will wait until it receives certain number of X-selection requests.
-In the example, '-verbose' makes xclip provide a running commentary of what it is doing.
+With `-loops`, xclip will wait until it receives certain number of X-selection requests.
+In the example, `-verbose` makes xclip provide a running commentary of what it is doing.